This is an archived page and for reference purposes only

 EC546 - Games for Economics and Business

-The growing use of game theory by economists suggests that a professional economic education is incomplete without a firm understanding of this new tool.
-The module aims to introduce you to a topical and important research area of microeconomic analysis, to develop your skills in setting up and solving games that arise in business and economics, and to enable you to apply game theory to different areas of economics and business.View full module details
+The module provides an introduction to game theory and its use by economists as a professional tool for understanding and analysing economic decision making under uncertainty.
+The module introduces students to topical and important research areas of microeconomic analysis, and develops their skills in setting up and solving games that arise in business and economics.View full module details

 EC547 - Industrial Economics